Informfully/Documentation/docs/source/participatory.rst

 Details can be found in the `Configuration File <https://github.com/Informfully/Recommenders/blob/main/tests/configs/model_configs/parameters.ini>`_.

 * name: string, default: 'PLD'.
 The name of the recommender model.
 * trainable: boolean, optional, default: True.
-When False, the model is not trained and Cornac assumes that the model already is pre-trained.
+When False, the model is not trained, and Cornac assumes that the model is already pre-trained.
 (U and V are not 'None').
 * verbose: boolean, optional, default: False.
 When True, running logs are displayed.
 * num_users: int, default: 0.
-The number of users in dataset.
+The number of users in the dataset.
 * num_items: int, default: 0.
-The number of items in dataset.
+The number of items in the dataset.
 * party_dict: dict.
-A dictionary whose keys are article ids and values are references of this articles.
+A dictionary whose keys are article IDs and values are references to these articles.
 * distribution: Nested Lists.
-Every elment in outer layer is a list which includes user group type and a list of the article distribution for this user type.
-Example is as the {project_path}/examples/pld_mind.py.
+Every element in the outer layer is a list that includes the user group type and a list of the article distribution for this user type.
+An example is the {project_path}/examples/pld_mind.py.
 * update_score: boolean, default: True.
-When 'False', use existed score files under the folder './cornac/models/pld'.
+When 'False', use existing score files under the folder './cornac/models/pld'.
 * configure_path: str, default: './parameters.ini'.
-Configure file which includes parties to be calculated.
+Configure a file that includes parties to be calculated.

 Article Classification
 ----------------------